Show All Answers

 Collector plates are available to vehicles that are at least 32 years of age and that are not driven more than 4,500 miles per year.
-Vehicles 1976 and newer require emission testing.
+Vehicles that were made in 1976 and newer require emission testing.

 You can renew your plates online or a renewal kiosk at the grocery store.
-If you are at the end of your grace period month and you have tried one of these options and receive an error message, please email us and we will assist you.
+If you are at the end of your grace period month and you have tried one of these options and receive an error message, please chat with us online during business hours or call us at 303-271-8100 and we will assist you.